LeelaRoshitha/Devops-/README.md

 # Devops-
-First programme is a factorial program multiplies a number (n) by every number that precedes it.
+First program is a factorial program multiplies a number (n) by every number that precedes it.
+# Devops-
+Second program is a palindrome program